Corporate Governance Policy

 2.Board of Directors and Management Council

 In order to build a highly agile business execution structure, in addition to matters to be resolved by the Board of Directors pursuant to laws and regulations or the Articles of Incorporation, etc., the Company has individually set standards for matters to be resolved at the Board of Directors, and clarified the matters that are considered appropriate for resolution by the Board of Directors in the Rules of the Board of Directors.
-As a body to discuss on matters with managerial importance but are not designated as matters to be resolved at the Board of Directors, the Company established the Management Council consisting of executive directors including the Representative Director, full-time Audit and Supervisory Committee Members and other members of the senior management.
+As a body to discuss on matters with managerial importance but are not designated as matters to be resolved at the Board of Directors, the Company established the Management Council consisting of executive directors including the Representative Director, full-time Audit and Supervisory Committee Members, group executive officers, and other members of the senior management.

 2.1.Roles and responsibilities of the Board of Directors